 Ticket to Work is a Social Security Administration (SSA) program that connects people with disabilities (aged 18-64) with

 Employment Networks (ENs) or the state public Vocational Rehabilitation program which coordinates and provides appropriate services to help you find and maintain employment.
-In Maryland, the Division of Rehabilitation Services (DORS) participates in the Ticket to Work program and has assisted many individuals with disabilities who receive SSDI and SSI benefits to return to work, often earning more than the amount of their cash benefits.
+In Maryland, the Division of Rehabilitation Services (DORS) participates in the Ticket to Work program and has assisted many job seekers with disabilities who receive SSDI and SSI benefits to return to work, often earning more than the amount of their cash benefits.

 Once you have determined you are interested in exploring a return to work, you may need help navigating Social Security’s work incentives.
 There are trained and certified benefits counselors, sometimes called benefits planners, to help you understand the impact of work on your personal circumstances.
 Once you begin services with DORS, let your counselor know so that an appointment can be scheduled with a benefits planner.